-Table 4.1.1: Consistency of information with the requirements of the RIN Descriptor Information has been presented for public lighting in accordance with the definitions metrics over and requirements of the RIN in that: the current reporting period The data provided reconciles to internal planning models used in generating TasNetworks' proposed revenue requirements; public lighting volumes and costs have been recorded on an incurred basis; period Lighting types have been reported in a manner which is consistent with the RIN definitions of major and minor lighting; Customer contributions have not been subtracted from the amounts reported; and No information relating to gifted assets has been included.
-Source of information The population of each public lighting type for the current reporting period was sourced from Gentrack.
+Table 4.1.1: Descriptor metrics over year

+Information has been presented for public lighting in accordance with the definitions and requirements of the RIN in that:

+- The data provided reconciles to internal planning models used in generating TasNetworks' proposed revenue requirements; public lighting volumes and costs have been recorded on an incurred basis; - Lighting types have been reported in a manner which is consistent with the RIN definitions of major and minor lighting; - Customer contributions have not been subtracted from the amounts reported; and - No information relating to gifted assets has been included.

+The population of each public lighting type for the current reporting period was sourced from Gentrack.
 This system is the master record for public lighting.

-Methodology and assumptions made The lighting volumes were reported based on install date information from Gentrack and Unmetered Supply (UMS) audits.
+The lighting volumes were reported based on install date information from Gentrack and Unmetered Supply (UMS) audits.
 These volumes are consistent with the volumes used for the purposes of retailer billing and are consistent with the volumes assumed for the purposes of asset management.

-Use of estimates No estimates have been used in the collation and presentation of this information.
-Table 4.1.2: Consistency of information with the requirements of the RIN Descriptor Information has been presented for public lighting in accordance with the definitions metrics and requirements of the RIN in that: annually Costs have been recorded on an as incurred basis; and • Costs have been classified as either: • replacement installation maintenance expenditure • maintenance expenditure The quality of supply data describes the voluntary 'GSL' payments made in relation to public lighting under TasNetworks' Customer Charter Source of information • SAP • GTech Gentrack Service Order Management (SOM) Customer Complaint Management Systems - Customer Advocacy Tool (CAT) Podium
+No estimates have been used in the collation and presentation of this information.

+Table 4.1.2: Descriptor metrics annually

+Information has been presented for public lighting in accordance with the definitions and requirements of the RIN in that:

+- Costs have been recorded on an as incurred basis; and

+- Costs have been classified as either:

+- o replacement

+- installation

+- maintenance expenditure

+- The quality of supply data describes the voluntary 'GSL' payments made in relation to public lighting under TasNetworks' Customer Charter

+- SAP

+- GTech

+- Gentrack

+- Service Order Management

+- The Podium

+Cost

+- Cost data has been sourced from TasNetworks' financial systems and reconciled to the regulatory accounts; and - Costs relating to private lights have been excluded through apportioning total costs against the volume of public and private lights as at year end.

+Volumes

-Methodology and assumptions made Cost Cost data has been sourced from TasNetworks' financial systems and reconciled to the regulatory accounts; and • Costs relating to private lights have been excluded through apportioning total costs against the volume of public and private lights as at year end.
-Volumes Volumes of public lighting materials for lamps and luminaires installed during the current reporting period were sourced from the TasNetworks' financial systems; Volumes of dedicated public lighting poles were sourced from GTech; Materials are classified into major or minor public lighting categories according to the type of asset.
-Luminaires up to and including 100 watts are classified as minor lights and over 100 watts are major lights; Light replacements are defined as luminaire replacements (capex) and light maintenance is defined as the lamp replacements (opex); and When materials are issued from the warehouse they are assigned to a work pack that corresponds to the type of task being performed, e.g. install new light, fault response or replacement.
-Mean days to rectify Calculation of the mean days taken to rectify or replace public lighting assets was based on a count of business days between the creation and completion dates recorded for each service order relating to public lighting faults in SOM.
-Quality of supply Data relating to complaints from customers about public lighting was sourced from a TasNetworks' complaint management systems known as the Customer Advocacy Team Tool (CAT) till 7 December 2018, and then the Podium. • The volumes and values of payments made to customers who received a standard of service below that set out in the charter in the current reporting period have been derived from records kept in the Charter Payment Tool, which is part of TasNetworks' customer complaint management systems. • GSL payments for Public Lighting have been removed from TasNetworks Customer Charter for 18/19 FY.
-Use of estimates No estimates have been used in the collation and presentation of this information.
-Table 4.1.3: Consistency of information with the requirements of the RIN Cost metrics Information has been presented for public lighting in accordance with the definitions and requirements of the RIN.
-Source of information TasNetworks Financial Systems
+- Volumes of public lighting materials for lamps and luminaires installed during the current reporting period were sourced from the TasNetworks' financial systems; - Volumes of dedicated public lighting poles were sourced from GTech; - Materials are classified into major or minor public lighting categories according to the type of asset.
+Luminaires up to and including 100 watts are classified as minor lights and over 100 watts are major lights; - Light replacements are defined as luminaire replacements (capex) and light maintenance is defined as the lamp replacements (opex); and - When materials are issued from the warehouse they are assigned to a work pack that corresponds to the type of task being performed, e.g. install new light, fault response or replacement.

+Mean days to rectify

+Calculation of the mean days taken to rectify or replace public lighting assets was based on a count of business days between the creation and completion dates recorded for each service order relating to public lighting faults in SOM.

+Quality of supply

+- Data relating to complaints from customers about public lighting was sourced from TasNetworks' customer management system, The Podium, by the Customer Advocacy Team. - The volumes and values of payments made to customers who received a standard of service below that set out in the charter in the current reporting period have been derived from records kept in the Charter Payment Tool, which is part of TasNetworks' customer complaint management systems. - GSL payments for Public Lighting have been removed from TasNetworks Customer Charter since 18/19 FY.

+No estimates have been used in the collation and presentation of this information.

+Table 4.1.3: Cost metrics

+Information has been presented for public lighting in accordance with the definitions and requirements of the RIN.

+• TasNetworks Financial Systems